-- A. Student must be a junior or senior - B. Student must have a cumulative GPA of 2.5 or higher - C. Students must not have discipline or problematic attendance history - D. Aides may be assigned to a specific teacher, department, office location, or Student Aide Workroom for 1-3 class periods
+- A. Student must be a junior or senior - B. Student must have a cumulative GPA of 3.0 or higher - C. Students must not have discipline or problematic attendance history - D. Aides may be assigned to a specific teacher, department, office location, or Student Aide Workroom for 1 class period